GitHubSecurityLab/gh-mrva/README.md

 ## Configuration

-A configuration file will be created in `~/.config/mrva/config.yml`.
+A configuration file will be created in `~/.config/gh-mrva/config.yml`.
 The following options are supported:
-- `codeql-path`: Path to CodeQL distribution
+- `codeql_path`: Path to CodeQL distribution
 - `controller`: NWO of the MRVA controller to use
-- `listFile`: Path to the JSON file containing the target repos
+- `list_file`: Path to the JSON file containing the target repos

 ## Usage